 How Much Sodium Is Needed?

-The 2005 Dietary Guidelines for Americans recommends eating only 1 teaspoon of salt per day, which is less than 2,300 milligrams (mg) of sodium.
+The 2015-2020 Dietary Guidelines for Americans recommends eating only 1 teaspoon of salt per day, which is less than 2,300 milligrams (mg) of sodium.
 This includes ALL salt and sodium eaten.
-Currently Americans consume an average of 4,000 mg per day, almost double the recommended amount.
+Currently, about 90% of Americans consume too much sodium, which averages about 3400 mg daily.

 Consuming a diet of 1,500 mg of sodium has even better blood pressure lowering benefits.
 People over fifty years of age, African Americans, and people with chronic diseases such as hypertension, diabetes, and kidney disease should consume less salt.
 The minimum sodium required is 250-500 mg per day.